A Few Winning Synopses

 and testing him with each movement, she makes love to him.

 In her sleep, the dream-vision continues.
-Showing her a past
+Showing her a past discussion

-refusing to give her any more power over him.
+her any more power over him.

-Kalyss awakens and uses the TV internet to search for any updates in
+Kalyss awakens and uses the TV internet to search for any updates in the

-what can the police do with a man who never dies, anyway?
+the police do with a man who never dies, anyway?
 She has to do

 something.
 She’d go back to the dojo and face him.

 The cell phone from Geoffrey’s backpack rings.
-It’s Karl, he is at
+It’s Karl, he is at the

-wants to play a game.
+play a game.
 A treasure hunt through Kalyss’ latest past.

 But his game is more effective than he knows.
 Kalyss doesn’t just